-Three games into the 2018 season, the offensive line has paved the way for three RB Marshawn Lynch touchdown rushes, a number that sits tied for fourth in the NFL through Week 3.
+Five games into the 2018 season, the offensive line has paved the way for three RB Marshawn Lynch touchdown rushes, a number that sits tied for fifth in the AFC through Week 5.
 Lynch's touchdown in Week 3 against the Dolphins marked the first time since 2008 that Beast Mode has recorded a rushing touchdown in each of the first three games of the season.
-A touchdown in Week 4 would make Lynch the first Raider in franchise history to begin the season with a touchdown in four straight games.